HeathSun/HeathSun.github.io/_pages/about.md

 **FateAlgo Ltd**

-Founder/CEO | GenAI App | 4/2023 - Present
+Founder/CEO · Product Manager | GenAI App | 4/2023 - Present
  - Analyzed the psychological utility of divination systems using word embedded clustering based on the Barnum effect.
  - Built an AI agent offering Tarot reading and other divination services via knowledge-augmented language models.
  - Spearheaded development of the iOS app and raised £50,000 in funding from the Li Dak Sum Innovation Foundation.